 The Deanna Rose Children’s Farmstead is open daily from 9 am to 5 pm.

-One of Kansas City’s larger neighborhoods, Overland Park has been voted one of the city’s best places to raise a family; it’s also America’s largest inhabited park!
-The neighborhood features tons of trendy shops, favorite foodie eateries, as well as rides, cultural experiences, and parks with trails for recreation.
+One of Kansas City’s larger neighborhoods, Overland Park, located on the Kansas side of the border, has been voted one of the city’s best places to raise a family; it’s also America’s largest inhabited park!
+The KC suburb features tons of trendy shops nd favorite foodie eateries, as well as rides, cultural experiences, and parks with trails for recreation.

 With so many cool Instagrammable spots, Overland Park is well worth a day trip during your Kansas City vacation.
 Pick up the Overland Park Badge Book to find a list of all the hottest spots, and get a sticker at each stop on the list.